aplatonovgd/JavaCoreFinalProject/Readme.md

 3. **databaseLogin - database login**
 4. **databasePassword -database password**
 5. **hashPasswords - if true server will hash password**
-6. **sessionExpirationTime in ms- defines how long user should be incactive until his cart expires**
+6. **sessionExpirationTime in ms- defines how long user should be inactive until his cart expires**
 7. **sessionExpirationCheckInterval in ms - sleep timeout for a thread that checks expired carts**

 ##### How to test it